 The strategist meets the needs of those around him.
 He has challenges and problems always in view and prepares himself for difficult situations.
 He moves things forward, likes to improvise when necessary, and can still provide plausible reasons when he spontaneously changes direction.
 At the same time, the strategist is always open to new ideas and works best when he can contribute his own ideas and skills and also convince other personality types.

 Coordinators have a great strength: Communication.
-In addition to talking, these personality types are equally excellent at listening, asking questions, negotiating, and compromising.
+In addition to talking, these personality types are also excellent listeners, ask questions, negotiate and compromise.
 The coordinator is a self-confident person with good spirits and uses not only his feelings, but equally also factsto back up his personal convictions.
 He also likes to swim against the tide.

 Steady personality types place great value on pleasing everyone.
 They are caring and loyal, love consistency and feel most comfortable in a constant environment.
 Being humble and loyal, they have an incredibly big heart and take loving care of friends, relatives and colleagues.
 They sometimes have to be a little careful not to take advantage of their good nature.